How can I light my gazebo? What types of lights are there? Which fixtures look the best?

 Keep the lighting of your gazebo simple with recessed ceiling lights.
 As shown in this picture, you can circle the outer frame of the ceiling with low-profile LED lights that sit flush on the surface.

-These ceiling lights are a staple in my book because they complement every exterior design.
-Unlike string lights, they look classic and not too flashy.
+These ceiling LED lights are a staple in my book because they complement every exterior design.
+Unlike hang string lights, I think that they look classic and not too flashy.
+Plus, I really like the addition of the LED tiki torches, which light up the surrounding area even more.

 Just Like A Room